 The site of Tāpui pā is on Taurau Valley Road, on private property.
 The river pā, which was reinforced when civil war threatened in 1865, has deep ditches and high embankments, and is in a good state of preservation.

 Locality on the inland road from Gisborne to Wairoa, 59 km south-west of Gisborne and 43 km north-east of Wairoa.
 The road from Gisborne, which leaves State Highway 2 shortly after Matawhero, climbs over what is locally known as Gentle Annie then, via Waerengaokurī, descends into the valley of the Hangaroa River, a tributary of the Wairoa River, which drains the whole of the inner south-west part of the East Coast region.
 Doneraille Park, 10 km before Tiniroto, is a reserve with camping.
 The name Tiniroto (many lakes) was coined by ethnographer and surveyor general S. Percy Smith, in reference to the numerous small lakes in the district.
 The 50-hectare Hackfalls Arboretum in Tiniroto was established by local farmer Bob Berry in the 1950s, and has about 3,500 mostly exotic trees.

 A 25-km tramping track into Urewera National Park from the upper reaches of the Hangaroa River, starting at the end of Waimaha Road.
 The track is named for Rua Kēnana, a Tūhoe prophet and religious leader.

 Settlement 25 km south of Gisborne on State Highway 2, home to Ngai Tāmanuhiri, the smallest of the Tūranga iwi.
 Close to the village is the Wherowhero Lagoon where, according to tradition, the Horouta waka (canoe) lies.
-The white cliff headland named Young Nick's Head by Captain James Cook is a stone’s throw from Muriwai.
+The white cliff headland named Young Nick's Head by Lieutenant James Cook is a stone’s throw from Muriwai.
 While Cook named it after his surgeon’s boy, Nicholas Young, who first saw land on 6 October 1769, it is known to Ngāi Tāmanuhiri and other iwi as Te Kurī-a-Pāoa, meaning the dog of Pāoa, as this was what it was said to look like.